njgeorge000158/Student-Outcomes-Analysis-with-Pandas/README.TECHNICAL.md

 ----

-The IPython notebook, city_schools.ipynb, uses the CSV files, schools_data.csv and students_data.csv, as input and will not run without them.
+The Jupyter Notebook, city_schools.ipynb, uses the CSV files, schools_data.csv and students_data.csv, as input and will not run without them.
 The interactive Python notebook must have the following Python scripts in the same folder with it:

 logx.py